UCSF-CBI/c4/docs/software/software-modules.md

 <br>
 <div class="alert alert-info" role="alert" markdown="1">
-The names of software repositories are always capitilized (e.g. <code>CBI</code> ) whereas the names of the software themselves are typically in all lower case (e.g. <code>r</code> and <code>bwa</code>).
+The names of software repositories are always capitilized (e.g. `CBI`) whereas the names of the software themselves are typically in all lower case (e.g. `r` and `bwa`).
 This makes it easier to distiguish between repositories and software.
 </div>